fsprojects/Avalonia.FuncUI/docs/common-questions.md

 ## How do I obtain the reference of a Control?

-There are 2 recommended ways of obtaining the reference of an underlaying control. \
+There are 2 recommended ways of obtaining the reference of an underlying control. \

 ### 1. Execute code on control creation